 Jesus is Our Leader

-Every church is organized in some way - some more formally than others.
-For us Jesus is our Leader.
+Every church is organized in some way—some more formally than others.
+For us Jesus is the Boss.
 Here’s a quote from the bible which says why:

 Christ is the head of the body, the church.
 Colossians 1:18